ocaml-community/meta/README.md

   repositories added to `ocaml-community` should have Travis configs added.

-- **Can I be a jerk to other participants?**
+- **Should I be polite when working with the community?
+What if someone else isn't polite?**

-  Of course not.
   Contributors to our repositories are expected to behave in a friendly and welcoming manner.
 When people contribute fixes to a project you're helping to maintain, remember that they're spending time and effort improving open source software, often with no compensation other than the thanks and good-will of other people.
 Be nice, and thank them for the work they've done.

   If you don't like some technical aspect of a proposal or contribution, then try to convey that in a polite and friendly